ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 * Always `qdel()` your queries after you are done with them, this cleans up the results and helps things run smoother.

-* All changes to the database's layout (schema) must be specified in the database changelog in SQL, as well as reflected in the schema files.
+* All changes to the database's layout (schema) must be specified in the database changelog in SQL, as well as reflected in the schema file.

 * Any time the schema is changed the `SQL_VERSION` defines must be incremented, as well as the example config, with an appropriate conversion kit placed in the SQL/updates folder.